On energy dissipation theory and numerical stability for time-fractional phase field equations: Numerical experiments

-We investigate how the phase field evolve and energy dissipate for different fractional order.
-The phase field $\phi$ for $\alpha = 0.3, 0.5, 1$ at different time $t$ are given in Fig. \ref{fig:1FACEsolu}, from which it is observed that as $\alpha$ decreases the relaxation time to the equilibrium get longer and longer.

-The above assertion can be further verified by looking at the energy dissipation curves shown in Fig.~\ref{fig:2FACEediss}.
-We can also observe from this figure that the dissipation of the time-fractional AC equation has a long tail effect.
+The phase field function and the energy evolution with various fractional orders $\alpha$ are investigated.
+Fig. \ref{fig:1FACEsolu} presents the phase field function $\phi$ with $\alpha = 0.3, 0.5, 1$ at different time levels.
+It is clearly seen that it takes longer time to reach the equilibrium if $\alpha$ becomes smaller.
+This observation can be further verified by looking at the energy dissipation curves displayed in Fig.~\ref{fig:2FACEediss}.
+It is seen from this figure that the energy dissipation for the time-fractional AC equation has a long tail effect.